mithracodes/checkers-game/README.md

 # checkers-game

-This is my submission for Assignment 2 of COMP10002 Foundations of Algorithms.
+This is my submission for Assignment 2 of COMP10002 Foundations of Algorithms in Sem 2 2021.

 ## Overview